 WEALTH & GIVING

 While investigating the benefits of prosocial behavior, I came across a puzzling finding: the more people make, the less they donate to charity, at least, proportionately speaking.
 Given that prosocial behavior can provide a key lever for improving health and happiness, I seek to uncover psychological factors that can encourage charitable giving, particularly among those with the greatest capacity to give.
 I have conducted studies that show when appeals emphasize agency (the pursuit of personal goals) as compared to communion (the pursuit of shared goals), wealthier individuals donate more money to charity.
 Thus, tailored messages can encourage the wealthiest people in society to spend their money in more generous, and potentially more emotionally satisfying, ways.
 Building on this research, I am examining other theoretically grounded methods of promoting and sustaining financial generosity.
-For example, I am conducting several large scale trials that examine the benefit of sport and education programming on youth development and charitable giving intentions and behavior in collaboration with CHIMP (Charitable Impact Foundation).
-This research is funded by the Social Sciences & Humanities Research Council of Canada, and the John Templeton Foundation.
+For example, I am conducting several large scale field experiments that examine the benefits of sport and education programming on youth development and charitable giving intentions and behavior in collaboration with CHIMP (Charitable Impact Foundation).
+This research is funded by the Social Sciences & Humanities Research Council of Canada and the John Templeton Foundation.
 I am also looking at how conversations between parents and children shape and sustain parents' own charitable giving behavior.
-I am examining the role of inequality in shaping prosocial behavior and happiness,
+Lastly, I am examining the role of inequality in shaping prosocial behavior and happiness, and how to help people overcome their belief that their own hard work determines success in life, with possible benefits for philanthropic behaviors.

 Our lab's work is funded by: